History of PAYF

 At TRJFP we do not charge for the food.
 All food is PAYF.
 Everyone should have access to food, no matter of their status.
 We aim to create a world where this happens, using surplus food as a tool to empower people in the fight against food waste.
 However, there are costs associated with our operations.
 We ask for these costs to be covered, so that we can continue building the infrastructure for systematic change within the food industry.

-Visit us in Wakefield or Doncaster at our Kindness Sharehouses – we are open every single day of the week 10am -3pm.
-For more details have a look at our locations.
+Visit us in Wakefield or Doncaster at our Kindness Sharehouses – For more details have a look at our locations.

 We look forward to seeing you very soon!